BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 Via some safe, _accurate_ means, copy the public keys to a single machine.

 > ⚠️ **Public Keys Are Potentially Insecure.** Bitcoin's use of public-key hashes as addresses instead of public keys represents an additional layer of security.
-Therefore, sending a public key slightly increases the vulnerability of the associated address, for some far-future possibility of a compromise of the elliptic curve.
-You shouldn't worry about having to occasionally send out a public key for a usage such as this, but you should be aware that the public-key hashes represent security, and so the actual public keys should not be sent around willy nilly.
+Therefore, sending a public key slightly increases the vulnerability of the associated address, for some increasingly near compromise of the elliptic curve by quantum cryptography.
+At the moment, you shouldn't worry about having to occasionally send out a public key for a usage such as this, but you should be aware that the public-key hashes represent security, and so the actual public keys should not be sent around willy nilly.

-The following examples presume the `$pubkey2` variable from machine2 was copied to a `$pubkey2` variable on machine1 (but either would work)
+The following examples presume the `$pubkey2` variable from machine2 was copied to a `$pubkey2` variable on machine1 (but using either machine or even a third party would work).

 ### Create the Multisig